BS 1362 Fuse Operation Characteristics

 Why does a 13A rated fuse not blow at 13A?

 The wire inside a fuse heats up when a current passes through it.
 The more current that passes, the hotter the wire will get.
 If the current is high enough, the wire will melt and cut the power to the appliance.
-The rated current of the fuse, in this case 13A, is the current that it can safely pass whilst maintaining a low enough temperature not to overheat the plug.
-BS 1362, the British Standard for the fuses used in plugs, specifies a maximum power dissipation of one watt when carrying the rated current.
+The rated current of the fuse, in this case 13A, is the current that it can safely pass while keeping the fuse/plug temperature within safe limits.
+BS 1362, the British Standard for fuses used in 13A plugs, specifies that at the rated current the fuse must not dissipate more than 1 watt (1W).
+This limits the temperature rise within the plug under normal operating conditions.

 Non-Fusing Current